Enter your email address below and subscribe to our newsletter

 Instructions

-Chicken Breast, All purpose flour, Breadcrumbs, Eggs, Salt, Garlic Powder, Paprika Powder, White Pepper, Sunflower oil.
+Chicken Breast, All-purpose flour, Breadcrumbs, Eggs, Salt, Garlic Powder, Paprika Powder, White Pepper, Sunflower oil.

 Choose medium to small-sized chicken breasts for the best results.
 All-purpose flour coats the chicken and acts as the first dry layer in the breading process.
 The flour also helps to absorb the excess moisture on the chicken.
-Drying the outside of the chicken allows the egg to stick to the chicken breast, creating a crispy coating.
-We’ve chosen garlic powder, paprika powder, and white pepper to season the chicken.
-You can use a combination of your favourite spices or a store-bought chicken seasoning.

 Ingredients

+Rinse the chicken breasts in the running water, and then pat them dry with kitchen towels.
+Remove any excess fat and tendons to achieve a uniform texture in the schnitzel.
 Now, horizontally cut the chicken breast in half, ensuring the thickness is about one to one and a half centimetres.
-However, take note that the chicken should not be sliced in half entirely.
-Leave about one centimetre from the edge of the chicken so that the meat is still intact in a line.
-The idea is to open up the chicken like an open book to create a large surface area, whilst the meat is thin and tender.
+However, note that the chicken should not be sliced in half.
+Leave about 1 centimetre from the edge of the chicken so the meat remains intact in a line.

-Tenderize the chicken: Use a meat mallet or meat hammer to tenderize the meat.
+Use a meat mallet or meat hammer to tenderize the meat.
 The idea is to break down the muscle fibres to soften the meat, so hit the chicken only a few times in vast areas rather than pulverizing it.
 If you don’t have the meat mallet, you can use the back of the knife (less effective, but it works) or even the bottom side of the pan (more effective than the back of the knife) to tenderize the meat.

-Lay out flour, eggs, and breadcrumbs: When the chicken is done, wash your hands with soap to keep them clean.
+In a separate bowl, combine the flour with salt, garlic powder, paprika powder, and white pepper.
 Then, prepare a mixing bowl (or a large plate), another large plate, and a wide bowl.
 The mixing bowl is for the all-purpose flour, a large plate is for the breadcrumbs, and the wide bowl is for the eggs.

-Fry your schnitzel: Coat the chicken breast with flour, then whisk eggs, then breadcrumbs, and then slowly release it into the heated oil.
 Fry each side for three to four minutes or until golden brown.
 Remove the chicken schnitzel from the pan on a meshed tray where the oil can drain.
-This allows the schnitzel to remain crispy without sitting in pool of oil.
-Garnish with fresh herbs and serve with sides to enjoy this humble dish as a restaurant-quality meal.

 Chicken Schnitzel